sectigo/policy-documentation/archive/Sectigo TLS CP CPS 6.2.0.md

 - Performing the validation procedures set out in section 3.2 and the relevant subsections

 In the case of a Secure Server/TLS Certificate, Sectigo checks the DNS for the existence of a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, as specified in RFC 8659, and in accordance with section 3.2.2.8 of the TLS Baseline Requirements.

-For the _DNS TXT Record with Persistent Value_ Domain Control Validation method as stipulated in Section 3.2.2.4.22 of the Baseline Requirements for TLS Certificates, Sectigo recognizes the following Issuer Domain Names as valid _issuer-domain-name_ values:

-- sectigo.com
-- trust-provider.com
-- comodo.com
-- comodoca.com
-- usertrust.com

 ### 4.2.1.
 Performing Identification and Authentication Functions